Kintyre/ksconf/docs/source/cmd_unarchive.rst

 ..  note:: Git features are automatically disabled

-    Sanity checks and commit modes are automatically disabled if the app is being installed into a directory that is *not* a git working tree.
+    Sanity checks and commit modes are automatically disabled if the app is being installed into a directory that is *not* contained within a git working tree.
     And this check is only done after first confirming that git is present and functional.

+..
+TODO:  Add some example stuff here...